 Another problem is that the film gets a little diluted in the intertext.
 There are way too many references to other films and French literature.
 Jacques allocates his various lovers to categories named after French writers, but I doubt that anyone will be able to follow this bizarre taxonomy.
 You might feel a little lost in translation.

 The soundtrack is perhaps the most upbeat and effective element.
 Most of the diegetic and the non-diegetic tracks were taken from the 1990s.
 Lovely songs punctuate the narrative and provide a very nice perfect touch to some of the most important moments.
-Characters connect with their inner selves and others around them happen with music: in bed, dancing in the neighbour’s lounge or inside the car.
+Characters connect with their inner selves and others around them with music: in bed, dancing in the neighbour’s lounge or inside the car.
 Highlights include Massive Attack, the Cocteau Twins, Astrud Gilberto singing The Shadow of Your Smile, and a couple of chanson songs I couldn’t recognise.